Atlas

 Horse

-• The wing slopes downwards and outwards
+• Atlas of horse’s wing slopes downwards and outwards.

 • The posterior edge of the dorsal arch does not present the notches as in the ox.

-• The posterior articular surfaces are saddle shaped.
+• The posterior articular surfaces are saddle-shaped

 Atlas of Horse - Cervical vertebrae - vetscraft